Table of Contents

-You can use the following basic syntax to select rows in a pandas DataFrame where a column is between two specific values:
+The following syntax demonstrates how to select rows in a pandas DataFrame where the values in a specified column fall within two boundaries:

 df_filtered = df[df['points'].between(25, 35)]